-So you know that thing that people sometimes do when writing about history where they kind of make a little game out of trying to guess whether certain historical figures were straight or not?
+So you know that thing people sometimes do when writing about history in which they kind of make a little game out of trying to guess whether certain historical figures were straight or not?

 Yeah… I’m gonna need us all to cut that the heck out.
-Stop tittering over Alexander Hamilton’s letters, stop rummaging through Abraham Lincoln’s autobiographies, stop rifling through the lives of historical actors.
+Stop tittering over Alexander Hamilton’s letters, stop rummaging in Abraham Lincoln’s autobiographies, stop rifling through the lives of historical actors.

-Well-intentioned scholars seeking to highlight the silent legion of forgotten and ignored LGBT+ individuals throughout human history can stumble into the briar patch of confirmation bias, cherry-picking, and hasty generalizations.
-Writers less-nobly inspired may simply be looking to add a layer of scandal or intrigue to a piece teetering on spindly academic legs and possessing little analytical substance.
-For a few despicable souls, labeling a famous (or infamous) historical figure gay, a lesbian, or bisexual can stem from a wish to denigrate their character through attachment to what is believed by the writer to be a shameful orientation.
-Whether motivated by a search for representation or crass shock value, the choice to draw hasty conclusions based on minimal evidence is indicative of poor scholarship.
+Well-intentioned scholars seeking to highlight the silent legion of forgotten and ignored LGBT individuals throughout history can stumble into a briar patch of confirmation bias, cherry-picking, and hasty generalizations.
+Writers less nobly inspired may simply seek to add a layer of scandal or intrigue to a piece teetering on spindly academic legs and possessing little analytical substance.
+For a few despicable souls, labeling a famous (or infamous) historical figure gay, lesbian, or bisexual can stem from a wish to denigrate the figure’s character through connection to what the author is believes is a shameful orientation.
+Whether motivated by a search for representation or simply crass shock value, the choice to draw hasty conclusions based on minimal evidence indicates poor scholarship.

-Ultimately what this discussion comes down to is this: to guess sexuality is to demean the very agency of the person you are studying.
-We must never trivialize or take lightly the personhood of those who came before us, just as we must not do so with those around us today.
-In what will most likely become a common theme on this blog, we can only hope to deal with what sources exist; to study each historical actor in their own words, in the context of their own time.
-Anything further is an insertion of ourselves into the material, and I hope that my thoughts here have exposed such irresponsibility for further consideration.
+Ultimately what this discussion comes down to is this: to guess sexuality is to demean the agency of the person you are studying.
+We must never trivialize the personhood of those who came before us, just as we must not do so with our contemporaries.
+In what will most likely become a common theme on this blog, we can only hope to deal with what sources exist—to study each historical actor in their own words, in the context of their own time.
+Anything further would be an insertion of ourselves into the material, and I hope that my thoughts here have exposed such irresponsibility for further consideration.

 Heterosexual: attracted romantically and/or sexually only to those of the opposite binary gender as oneself (men to women, women to men)